SkimaniKings/project2/README.md

 # MY PORTFOLIO

-##Description
+## Description

-This portfolio was made to showcase information about me, the projects that i have done and the skill set i possess.
+- This portfolio was made to showcase the projects that i have done and the skill set i possess.
+- It also gives a brief description of my hobbies and intersts.